bir-d/rakeprotocol/reportv2.md

 	Header: `!S!NF7[57 spaces]`
 	Payload: `Dog.txt`

 An example exchange between client and server, with the client sending a filestream of dog.txt(34 bytes) and feline.txt(88 bytes) to the server, as requirements.
+Note that all non file traffic is padded to 64 bytes with spaces, which is not shown here.

 ```
 |--------!R--------->| Indicate requirements